kubernetes/kops/docs/arguments.md

 ## out

-`out` determines the directory into which kubectl will write the target output.
-It defaults to `out/terraform`
+`out` determines the directory into which Kops will write the target output for Terraform and CloudFormation.
+It defaults to `out/terraform` and `out/cloudformation` respectively.

 # API only Arguments

 Certain arguments can only be passed via the API, eg, `kops edit cluster`.
 The following documents some of the more interesting or lesser-known options.
+See the [Cluster Spec](./cluster_spec.md) page for more fields.

 ## kubeletPreferredAddressTypes